Leaf48/YOLO-Models-For-Valorant/README.md

 ```
 We are looking for anyone who is willing and able to contribute to the datasets.
-If you can, I would like you to label "enemy.", no need to label "teammate" or anything else.
+If you can, I would like you to label "enemy", no need to label "teammate" or anything else.
 And Please label "enemy" from the knees to the top of the head.
 ```